IreneSophia/EMBA_FAB/README.md

 Each html file contains an output of the versions used to run that particular script.
 It is important to install all packages mentioned in the html file before running a specific analysis file.
 Not all packages can be installed with `install.packages`, please consult the respective installation pages of the packages for more information.
 If the models are rerun, ensure a valid cmdstanr installation.

+To render the RMarkdown file as a PDF, an installation of pdflatex is mandatory.

 For preprocessing of the eye tracking data, MATLAB R2023a was used.

 ## Variables